palo-it-th/openapi-codegen-examples/spring-boot-openapi-codegen/article/article.md

-# Spring Boot: Client- and erver code generation using OpenAPI 3 Specs
+# Spring Boot: Client- and server code generation using OpenAPI 3 Specs

 REST APIs are ubiquitous in today's world ranging from payments, communication and banking.
 Developers can plug-in virtually any specialist service they require for their applications.